surveycto/field-plug-in-resources/docs/api-reference.md

     Launches the external app configured via 'ex:' appearance and invokes the `callback` function either with an error or the results from the external app when it returns.
     *Note: the field's current value is passed to the external app as a `value` parameter.*

+* `launchIntent(intentName, parameters, callback(error, result))` (Android only)
+    Launches  an external app given an `intentName` and a map of `parameters`.
+Invokes the `callback` function either with an error or the results from the external app when it returns.

 ## Called JS functions

 Called JS functions are called by the form, and should be handled by your code.